nearform/the-fastify-workshop/deck.md

 # Step 12: Exercise 💻

-- move the existing `routes/users.js` route to `routes/users/index.js` and make it an auto-prefixed route responding to `GET /users`
+- Move the existing `routes/users.js` route to `routes/users/index.js` and make it an auto-prefixed route responding to `GET /users`

-- change the response schema so that it requires an array of objects with properties `username` of type `string` and `id` of type `integer`
+- Change the response schema so that it requires an array of objects with properties `username` of type `string` and `id` of type `integer`

-- load all users from the database instead of returning an hardcoded array of users
+- Load all users from the database instead of returning an hardcoded array of users

 ---